BE Informed No. 1.5

 required to perform properly the duties of an amateur service licensee.
 Our examinations, therefore, are unsuitable for the

-professional communicators now moving onto our frequency bands.
-Their employers are the logical parties to determine who best
+professionals now moving onto our frequency bands.
+Their employers are the logical parties to determine who best serves their

-serves their needs.
-If some form of FCC certification is mandatory, wouldn’t the Part 13 commercial operator license
+needs.
+If some form of FCC certification is mandatory, wouldn’t the Part 13 commercial operator license make more sense?

 performed by a commercial radio operator are contained in Part 23, Part 80, and Part 87.
 Part 80 contains the rules for stations in the maritime services and Part 87 contains the rules for the aviation services.
 (E-CFR does not show a Part 23.)

-Those professional communicators are obviously not migrating to our amateur service bands to carry out transmitter maintenance
+professionals are obviously not migrating to our amateur service bands to carry out transmitter maintenance and repair duties.

-and repair duties.
-They are being deployed there to participate on behalf of their employers in emergency preparedness or
+They are being deployed there to participate on behalf of their employers in emergency preparedness or disaster readiness

 Q. Does a person employed by a VE or VEC as a “Section 97.527 out-of-pocket